-If you and your partner haven’t gotten pregnant after 6-12 months of trying, reproductive endocrinology and fertility specialist Deborah Smith, MD, at Rocky Mountain Fertility Center in Englewood, Colorado, and Rapid City, South Dakota, can help.
+If you and your partner haven’t gotten pregnant after 6-12 months of trying, reproductive endocrinology and fertility specialist Deborah Smith, MD, at Rocky Mountain Fertility Center in Parker, Colorado, and Rapid City, South Dakota, can help.
 Dr. Smith offers intrauterine insemination as a fertility treatment to increase your chance of conceiving and having a healthy pregnancy.
 Call Rocky Mountain Fertility Center to learn more about intrauterine insemination or schedule an appointment online today.

 Intrauterine insemination (IUI), also known as artificial insemination, is an infertility treatment in which your doctor places healthy sperm directly into your uterus when you ovulate to help you become pregnant.